Nanolat/sotopless-octopress/source/tutorials/javascript.markdown

 ==========================
 Whenever a user achieves a new high score, you post the user's score with the identity of the user and the name of the leaderboard.
 While you post the user's score, you can provide a string containing the situation of the user such as game items the user used to clear the stage.

 You can get the ranking and score on the leaderboard where you posted the user's score.
 Also you can get a range of ranking on a leaderboard.
-For example, you can get the list of users and scores of the top 10 scoreboard by quering the rankings from 1st to 10th.
+For example, you can get the list of users and scores of the top 10 scoreboard by querying the rankings from 1st to 10th.

 Also, you may want to remove a score posted by a user.
 Removing the score posted by a user is supported.